Fact checked

 The checklist will help you delegate your assets and choose who gets what.
 This can also include legacy gifts and charitable donations.

 In this section of the checklist, you'll be prompted to think about other wishes you have.
-This can include things like if you'd like your children to receive their inheritances only after a certain age, how you'd like to be buried, or even how you'd like your business to be carried on.
+This can include things like:

 Then it's time to make it official.
-The checklist will walk you through the steps to creating your legal will, power of attorney, and burial and funeral documents.
+The checklist will walk you through the steps to creating your legal will and documenting your final wishes about your estate and last ceremonies, your power of attorney documents and who should be your personal representative, and your asset lists.

 Download the Wills And Estate Planning Checklist for Free Here →